Chennai Central railway station: Renaming

-On 6 March 2019, then Prime Minister Narendra Modi announced at the National Democratic Alliance political rally, which was held in Kancheepuram in the presence of then Railways Minister Piyush Goyal that the iconic station will be renamed after the AIADMK founder and the former Chief Minister of Tamil Nadu M. G. Ramachandran.
+On 6 March 2019, Prime Minister Narendra Modi announced at the National Democratic Alliance political rally, which was held in Kancheepuram in the presence of the Railways Minister Piyush Goyal that the iconic station will be renamed after the AIADMK founder and the former chief minister of Tamil Nadu M. G. Ramachandran.

 On 5 April 2019, the station was officially renamed "Puratchi Thalaivar Dr. M.G.
 Ramachandran Central Railway Station."

 The name is currently India's longest and the world's second-longest name for a railway station after Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch in Wales.

 In popular culture

 Chennai Central railway station is one of the most prominent landmarks in the city that is often featured in movies and other pop culture in the region.
 The station has been used in numerous Indian novels and film and television productions over the years.
 Many films and television programs have been filmed at the station, including: